 - If push notifications are active, network issues between your device and the Duo service may be the culprit.
 Some devices may have trouble determining whether to use WiFi or cellular data.
 Try turning off WiFi and/or switching your device into "Airplane Mode" and back to normal operation.

 - Duo Security has created in-depth troubleshooting guides for Duo Push delivery for iOS and Android.
-Note that an IT administrator with ability to modify port access may be required depending on the specific issue being encountered.
+Note that an IT administrator with the ability to modify port access may be required depending on the specific issue being encountered.

 If the issue still persists, please contact the Service Desk.